Business transformation – not the same old story!

-But we are convinced: renouncing a necessary and appropriate business transformation can lead to the same results in the long run.
+But we're convinced: renouncing to a necessary and appropriate business transformation can eventually lead to the same results.

 Nokia – remember?
 It exemplifies what happens when you lounge around for too long and fail to recognise the company’s need for change and implement it in due time.